Logic level: Logic voltage levels

 The two logical states are usually represented by two different voltages, but two different currents are used in some logic signaling, like digital current loop interface and current-mode logic.
 High and low thresholds are specified for each logic family.
-When below the low threshold, the signal is "low".
-When above the high threshold, the signal is "high".
+When below the low threshold, the signal is low.
+When above the high threshold, the signal is high.
 Intermediate levels are undefined, resulting in highly implementation-specific circuit behavior.

 It is usual to allow some tolerance in the voltage levels used; for example, 0 to 2 volts might represent logic 0, and 3 to 5 volts logic 1.
-A voltage of 2 to 3 volts would be invalid and occur only in a fault condition or during a logic level transition.
+A voltage of 2 to 3 volts would be invalid and occur only in a fault condition or during a logic-level transition.
 However, few logic circuits can detect such a condition, and most devices will interpret the signal simply as high or low in an undefined or device-specific manner.
 Some logic devices incorporate Schmitt trigger inputs, whose behavior is much better defined in the threshold region and have increased resilience to small variations in the input voltage.
 The problem of the circuit designer is to avoid circumstances that produce intermediate levels, so that the circuit behaves predictably.

 Nearly all digital circuits use a consistent logic level for all internal signals.
 That level, however, varies from one system to another.
 Interconnecting any two logic families often required special techniques such as additional pull-up resistors or purpose-built interface circuits known as level shifters.
 A level shifter connects one digital circuit that uses one logic level to another digital circuit that uses another logic level.
 Often two level shifters are used, one at each system: A line driver converts from internal logic levels to standard interface line levels; a line receiver converts from interface levels to internal voltage levels.

 For example, TTL levels are different from those of CMOS.
 Generally, a TTL output does not rise high enough to be reliably recognized as a logic 1 by a CMOS input, especially if it is only connected to a high-input-impedance CMOS input that does not source significant current.
 This problem was solved by the invention of the 74HCT family of devices that uses CMOS technology but TTL input logic levels.
 These devices only work with a 5 V power supply.

+More than two levels

 3-value logic

 Though rare, ternary computers evaluate base 3 three-valued or ternary logic using 3 voltage levels.